xl0418/Phydon/README.md

 The columns are:

-- `gene_loc`: the directory of the annotated genomic data.
+- `gene_location`: the directory of the annotated genomic data.
 The fasta file should be named as the accession number of the genome.
 For example, the fasta file of the genome with the accession number `RS_GCF_000024245.1` should be named as `RS_GCF_000024245.1.ffn`.

-- `accession_no`: the accession number of the genome that users want to predict the growth rate.
+- `genome_name`: the accession number of the genome that users want to predict the growth rate.
 In this mode, the accession number is expected to be in the GTDB database.
 If the accession number is not in the GTDB database, Phydon will treat the genome as a single species